Humaidu/material/Introduction-to-Linux:-Labs.md

 * Use the _WriteOut_ command to save your work (name the file with your first name), then the _Exit_ command to quit pico.
 You'll be right back at the command prompt.
 * My file is called `sam`.
 What happens when I type `cat sam` in the command prompt?
 Try that with the name of your file.
 Use the manpage for cat to figure out what's happening.
 * What happens when I type `less sam`?
 What's `less`?
 (Type `q` to escape!).
 Do you recognise `less`?
 It's how manpages are shown on the screen!
+* What happens when I type `head -1 sam`?
+What about `tail -1 sam`?

+## Advanced commands
+* `whoami` prints out your user ID!
+* `ps aux` prints details of every process running on your machine.
+* `grep` searches the input for lines matching a certain pattern.
+For example, `grep cheese sam` prints out all the lines in the file called _sam_ that contain the exact word "cheese".
+* Grep is very powerful. `grep ^I sam` prints out all the lines in the file _sam_ that _start with_ the character "I".
+* What do you think `grep UK$ sam` does?
+* You can use the backticks (\`) to execute a command and pass its output to the outer command.
+This sounds complex but it's really simple.
+If I type `grep \`whoami\` sam`, the `whoami` command is executed first.
+That returns "sam".
+That output is then substituted into the command, so `grep sam sam` is executed.
+See?
+Easy!

 ## Combining commands
 Some commands can be combined together.
 For example, `wc` is a simple command that shows a wordcount for a file - the number of characters, lines, and words in the file.